adj. Prof. Dr. Mika Tarkka

 My scientific work is devoted to answering the question how soil microorganisms affect plant growth and stress resistance, and whether these interactions can be used to benefit plant health.
 In particular, my colleagues and I work with micro-organisms associated with pedunculate oak, and our models of biotic interactions include streptomycetes, fungal mutualists and pathogens.
 Our current work on ectomycorrhizal symbiosis assesses the physiology and molecular interactions from both the host plant’s and the symbiotic fungus’ point of view.
 While much of the current work focusses on genome regulation, my colleagues and I have also performed analyses on soil bacterial communities influencing plant and fungal resistance against parasites, and playing out in decomposition and nutrient mobilisation.
 My main motivation in this research field is to contribute to the assessment of the overall impact of microorganisms on plant health, and to assess the existing uses of microbes for improved plant production.
 Overall, I believe that combination of model systems with field work pave the way for a novel, more dynamic view on plant-microbe interactions.

-Supervision by Dr. Mika Tarkka and Dr. Thomas Reitz
+Dr. Thomas Reitz

 The PhytOakmeter platform was created by planting pedunculate oak DF159 trees along a geographic gradient in Europe.
 It used to investigate the adaptation of the oak trees and the associated organisms to different climates, soils, and land use types.